-Facebook is one of the most targeted and cost-effective tools you can use to reach your audience.
-It is heavily used by healthcare marketers, even though measuring its effectiveness can be challenging.
+A Facebook campaign is one of the most targeted and cost-effective tools you can use as a hospital to reach your audience.

-To help you use Facebook advertising more effectively, this e-book outlines five types of Facebook campaigns that are proven to nurture Facebook users from prospects to satisfied patients and boost your bottom line.
+To help you use Facebook advertising more effectively, this eBook outlines five types of hospital Facebook campaigns that are proven to nurture Facebook users from prospects to satisfied patients and boost your bottom line.

-But first, let’s take a look at how those targeting tools work.
-From there, it becomes clear how the social media giant targets users and how you can use it to reach your audiences—then break down the anatomy of a Facebook ad.
+But first, let’s take a look at how those hospital Facebook campaigns and targeting tools work.
+From there, it becomes clear how the social media giant targets users and how you can use it to reach your audiences—by breaking down the anatomy of a Facebook ad.

 The importance of social media marketing in healthcare is illustrated by the following data from our State of Healthcare Content Marketing Report:

 - 100% of healthcare marketers use social media, primarily to generate brand awareness and consumer engagement

 - 69% use social engagement to measure the success of content marketing

 - 52% use social media content to generate leads for high-value services